hyfaust/zotero-tab-enhance/doc/README_en.md

 - **Show in Filesystem**: Right-click on a document tab to quickly locate the current document in the filesystem (avoiding the two-step jump from Zotero item to filesystem)
 - **Reload Tab**: Right-click on a document tab to reload the tab (convenient for synchronizing document modifications from external editors)
+- **Copy Citation**: Right-click on a document tab to copy the citation to the clipboard (the citation format follows the configuration of `Edit -> Preferences -> Export`)
 - _(More features in development...)_

 ## Installation